Trusts May Be The Right Choice For Your Estate Plan

 A revocable living trust is one that you create to hold assets while you’re alive.
 Because it is revocable, the person funding the trust can dissolve it or change it as needed.
 It is “living” because you have it while you are alive.

-However, once you pass, it becomes an “irrevocable trust,” and the trustees and terms you created it with will be respected going forward.
-This is the way that trusts transfer property from one person to another, without incurring major tax penalties or probate costs.
+However, once you pass, it often becomes an “irrevocable trust,” and the trustees and terms you created it with will be respected going forward.
+This is the way that trusts transfer property from one person to another, without incurring significant probate costs.

 Trusts For Minors